clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

 The program `Join x y` runs the two computations `x` and `y` in parallel and returns the couple of their results.
 Since the two computations are launched concurrently, blocking calls made in `x` will not block calls in `y`, and reciprocally.
 This is the main operator we will use to write concurrent programs.

 Note that since our programs are pure, there are no shared states between `x` and `y`.
-We will see in a future post how to handle a shared state in a concurrent program in Coq.
+We will see in a future post how to represent a shared state in a concurrent program in Coq.

 ### First
 The `First` operator is defined as: